-Have there been any developments that impact how you advise clients about merger clearance?
+2 Have there been any developments that impact how you advise clients about merger clearance?

-As mentioned in question 1, the Amendment Communiqué raised the notification thresholds.
-Article 7 of Communiqué No. 2010/4 amended by Communiqué No. 2022/2 provides that a transaction will be required to be notified in Turkey if one of the following increased turnover thresholds is met:
+As mentioned in the above question, the Amendment Communiqué raised the notification thresholds.
+Article 7 of Communiqué No 2010/4 amended by Communiqué No. 2022/2 provides that a transaction will be required to be notified in Türkiye if one of the following increased turnover thresholds is met:

-- the aggregate Turkish turnover of the transaction parties exceeds 750 million lira and the Turkish turnover of at least two of the transaction parties each exceeds 250 million lira; - the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira; or - the Turkish turnover of any of the parties in mergers exceeds 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira
+- the aggregate Turkish turnover of the transaction parties exceeding 750 million lira and the Turkish turnover of at least two of the transaction parties each exceeding 250 million lira; or - the Turkish turnover of the transferred assets or businesses in acquisitions exceeding 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira; or - the Turkish turnover of any of the parties in mergers exceeding 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira.

-The Amendment Communiqué also introduced a threshold exemption for undertakings that are active in certain markets and sectors.
-Pursuant to Communiqué No. 2022/2, the 250 million lira Turkish turnover thresholds mentioned will not be sought for the acquired undertakings that are active in or have assets relating to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if they (1) operate in the Turkish geographical market, (2) conduct R&D activities in the Turkish geographical market or (3) provide services to Turkish users.
+The Amendment Communiqué also introduced a threshold exemption for undertakings active in certain markets or sectors.
+Pursuant to Communiqué No 2022/2, 'the 250 million lira turnover thresholds' mentioned above will not be sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if they: (1) operate in the Turkish geographical market; (2) conduct research and development activities in the Turkish geographical market; or (3) provide services to Turkish users.

-The regulation does not seek the existence of an 'affected market' in assessing whether a transaction triggers a notification requirement, and if a concentration exceeds one of the alternative jurisdictional thresholds, the concentration will automatically be subject to approval of the Board.
+The regulation does not seek the existence of an 'affected market' in assessing whether a transaction triggers a notification requirement, and if a concentration exceeds one of the alternative jurisdictional thresholds, the concentration will automatically be subject to the approval of the Board.

-Additionally, with the recent changes in Law No. 4054, the Board has geared up for a merger control regime that focuses much more on deterrents.
+Additionally, with the recent changes in Law No. 4054, the Board has geared up for a merger control regime focusing much more on deterrents.
 Accordingly, it is now even more advisable for the transaction parties to keep an eye on the notification and suspension requirements and avoid potential violations on that front.
 This is particularly important when transaction parties intend to put in place carve-out or hold-separate measures to override the operation of the notification and suspension requirements in foreign-to-foreign mergers.
-The Board is currently rather dismissive of carve-out and hold-separate arrangements, even though the wording of the new regulation allows some room to speculate that carve-out and hold-separate arrangements are now allowed.
-As the position the Authority will take in interpreting this provision is not yet clear, such arrangements cannot be considered as safe early closing mechanisms recognised by the Board.
+The Board is currently rather dismissive of carve-out and hold-separate arrangements, even though the wording of the new regulation allows some room to speculate that carve-out or hold-separate arrangements are now allowed.
+Because the position the Authority will take in interpreting this provision is not yet clear, such arrangements cannot be considered as safe early closing mechanisms recognised by the Board.

 Many cross-border transactions meeting the jurisdictional thresholds of Communiqué No. 2010/4 will also require merger control approval in a number of other jurisdictions.
 Current indications in practice suggest that the Board is willing to cooperate more with other jurisdictions in reviewing cross-border transactions.
-Article 43 of Decision No. 1/95 of the EC-Turkey Association Council authorises the Authority to notify and request the European Commission (the Competition Directorate-General) to apply relevant measures.
+Article 43 of Decision No. 1/95 of the EC-Türkiye Association Council authorises the Authority to notify and request the European Commission (the Competition Directorate-General) to apply relevant measures.
+UES